 Ah, the holidays!
-Santa and his army of elves have made their way to the local mall, you’re scanning all the sales for the hottest toys of the year, and you’re decking the halls.
-This year, instead of buying bags upon bags of ready-made holiday décor, let the littles DIY it.
-That’s right—it’s time to spread holiday cheer through your kiddos’ artsy antics.
-And these Christmas garland ideas are the perfect way to get started!
+Get into the mood and instead of buying bags upon bags of ready-made holiday décor, let the kids DIY it.
+That’s right—it’s time to spread holiday cheer with some cheery crafts for kids.
+And these garland ideas are the perfect way to get started!
 Scroll down to see them all.

 Sparkly with Straws